 Soon after, she got up and came to the bar to order a packet of dry roasted peanuts.
 She stood at the corner of the bar on my right.
 Being so close, she grazed my elbow ever so lightly with her bare arm, enough to send shivers down my spine.

-‘Oh, I am sorry!’ she pouted ever so sweetly and I am sure she meant it.
+‘Oh, I am sorry.’
+She pouted ever so sweetly and I am sure she meant it.

 ‘That’s OK,’ I answered in my most soave voice, shifting my weight on the other foot but remaining in the same spot, implying that she could do that and more to me if she gave me half a chance.

-‘I also like them dry roasted’, I ventured, conspiracy in my tone.
+‘I also like them dry roasted,’ I ventured, conspiracy in my tone.

-‘Have some then!’, she offered.
+‘Have some then,’ she offered.

 I took some and we started chatting.
 She was clever, friendly, had a great sense of humour, hinted at loving cooking, trying new exotic travelling, etc. By the way she behaved, I was positive that I was her type.
 I considered that day to be my lucky night.
 After a while, she invited me to her table.

-‘That’s it!’
-I thought, ‘I am going to sit close to her, I am going to let the good old knees do the rest of the work for me.’
+That’s it.
+I thought.
+I am going to sit close to her, I am going to let the good old knees do the rest of the work for me.

 But a sudden, peculiar, unsuspecting re-arrangement of the seating position occurred.
 The four girls shifted effortlessly around the table and to my utter disbelief, I found myself rubbing knees with both the insipid one and the older woman.

 I must say, for the love of truth, they did make a great fuss of me.
 I loved it.
 I was in my element.
 Women!
-Bless them!
-However, the stunner at the counter did not deign to give me another one of those tempting looks of hers; no chance of catching her sweet eyes any more.
+Bless them.
+However, the stunner at the counter did not deign to give me another one of those tempting looks of hers; no chance of catching her sweet eyes either.

 I realized, a painful while later and with a sinking feeling, that by tacit agreement, I had been, sort of, assigned to the pint drinking woman as my ideal partner for the evening.

-That was made clearer when, with an excuse I failed to fully grasp, the other three departed somewhat in haste leaving me alone with a 45 year old desperate looking for a rug of a husband.
+That was made clearer when, with an excuse I failed to fully grasp, the other three departed somewhat in haste leaving me alone with a 45-year-old desperate looking for a rug of a husband.

 Tutor’s comment: